 There are a few mosques in Newcastle to make Muslim visitors feel at home—the Newcastle Mosque in Metcalfe Street and the Sultan Fatih Mosque in Mayfield.

 There are numerous kebab eateries in Newcastle and a handful of Halal-friendly restaurants - try local favourite Raj’s Corner for delicious curries.
-End your day at Port Stephens, which is 40 minutes’ drive from Newcastle for a good night rest.
+End your day at Port Stephens, which is a 40-minute drive from Newcastle.

 Day 3: Port Stephens to South West Rocks

 In Port Stephens, start the day at Little Nel café, which serves vegan breakfasts.
 For an action-packed morning, ride across the Worimi Sand Dunes on quad bikes, try sandboarding or take a 4WD Sand Dune Tour.
 For a gentler pace, enjoy a horse or camel riding safari along the beach.
 Port Stephens is also home to pods of dolphins and whales - join the cruises and watch them up close!